glor/node-clip/README.md

 ## Development - Alpha phase

 This is an early development version.
-It is not released yet and has yet to undergo testing.
+It is not released yet and has to undergo testing first.

 ## Installation